-Editor’s Note: This a guest article from Tony Galloway.
+This guest article was written by Tony Galloway.

 There was a time when nearly every man knew how to fiddle around and fix things on his car.
 Today, with automobiles having become more complex and technologized, the idea of working on your vehicle seems more intimidating, and most guys bring their ride into the shop whenever it has a problem or simply needs maintenance.